docksal/docksal/docs/public-access.md

     fin share

+You will see CLI interface provided by running ngrok container.
+Use `*.ngrok.io` web address shown here to share you project with public:

+![](img/ngrok.png)

+## How to stop

 To stop sharing use `Ctrl+C`

-You will see clie interface provided by running ngrok container.
-Use web address shown there to share.

-![](img/ngrok.png)